Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Counter-examples

-In this section we present examples of homogeneous spaces $Z$ over a finite extension $L$ of $K$ that fail the local-global principle with respect to the small set of places $Y^{(1)}$ and such that $Z(\bb A_L)^{\br(Z)}$ is nonempty (for the notations associated to the extension $L/K$, cf.~Section \ref{sec preliminaires}).
-In particular, $Z(\bb A_L)^{\Brusse(Z)}$ is nonempty.
-Moreover, these counterexamples have rational points over \emph{all} the completions of the field $L$.
-We will develop in further sections a more involved obstruction, using torsors under quasi-trivial tori, that actually explains all of these failures to the local-global principle.\\
+These examples suggest that, in order to get an obstruction that controls the local-global principle for homogeneous spaces with connected stabilizers, one needs to take into account local information coming from places outside $X^{(1)}$.
+However, as we prove here below, after replacing $K$ by a finite extension, one can construct homogeneous spaces $Z$ that fail the local-global principle with respect to the set $\Omega_K$ of \emph{all} places of $K$ and such that $Z(\bb A_K)^{\br(Z)}$ is nonempty.
+In further sections, we will develop more involved obstructions using torsors under quasi-trivial tori, that explain all these failures of the local-global principle.\\

 The main result of this section is the following: